^

 IgM

-IgG disease of heavy chains (sometimes benign).
+IgG heavy chain disease (sometimes benign).

 IgA heavy chain disease.